apoapse1/Librum-for-Skyrim-VR/README.md

 If you want this plugin, enable it in MO2.

+There are also two "preview" mods included in the Librum download, located directly above the optional plugins.
+See below for more information on what they do; they should be entirely compatible with the rest of the modlist, but they are not thoroughly tested in the modlist at present.

 #### Start up Skyrim... again
 To start the game for real, start SKSE through Mod Organizer 2.
 This will be necessary every time you start the game; if you try to launch Skyrim through its default folder or through Steam, the game will be entirely vanilla.